-The results of these measures include revenue growth of \$3.7 million from \$51.5 million for Fiscal 2020 to \$55.2 million for Fiscal 2021.
+The results of these measures include revenue growth from \$51.5 million in Fiscal 2020 to \$55.2 million in Fiscal 2021 and to \$73 million in Fiscal 2022.
 This was achieved despite the COVID-19 impact on the global retail and restaurant industries, further demonstrating, we believe, the demand for our solutions.